bindukabusara/AGRI-TECH_php/README.md

 ## 6. How to install or set up our app or how to access our website

 The software that will be used to access our system is a website.
 So it can be easily installed and accessed through a computer.
 But anyone with a smartphone can easily install our app (in development) which will have the same features as our website.
 This is to enable anyone with a smartphone to get access to our services.
 For the website, To access it, there is only the need of connection, a computer or a phone and it can be easily installed as an application through Play Store or app store, depending on the device used.
-The setup is easy, first is the registration on the websites’ sign up page, by providing your name,a valid phone number, and your role in the system.
-Then, once you are in the system, you will be redirected to the pag designed to you (whether you are a farmer or a wholesaler).
+The setup is easy, first is the registration on the websites sign up page, by providing your name,a valid phone number, and your role in the system.
+Then, once you are in the system, you will be redirected to the pag designed to you (whether you are a farmer or a wholeseller).

 ## 7. These are the steps to run or deploy the project